 Provide your dog with a balanced diet.
 There are certain amino acids that dogs need to build up strength and to stay healthy.
 These amino acids are required to keep their immune system functioning properly and a strong immune system is one that can fight viruses effectively!

 Let them sleep.
 Just like humans, dogs are going to feel pretty KO'd when they have a cold.
 This is a time when the old saying, "Let sleeping dogs lie," is particularly true.

 Make sure your dog is drinking plenty of water.
-This will help flush some of that yucky mucus out of their system!
-If she doesn't seem interested in her water bowl, try giving her ice cubes or lukewarm water and see if that's more appealing.
+Dogs with infections can run a fever or become dehydrated quickly.
+If she doesn't seem interested in her water bowl, try offering her crushed ice cubes or lukewarm water and see if that's more appealing.

 Use a wet cloth to keep her eyes and nose clear.
 All of that runny gunk is uncomfortable!